neerajrawat111/Midsem-Reapper/Hard/Hard.md

 # Social Connection Service – Node.js + Express + Prisma

-This backend service allows users to connect each other — similar to friend connections on social platforms.
+This backend service allows users to connect with each other — similar to friend connections on social platforms.
 Built with **Node.js**, **Express**, and **Prisma ORM**.

 ---